core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 #### Discovery through a Resource Directory ### {#sssec-discovery-from-rd}

-It is possible for CoAP endpoints to discover application groups as well as CoAP groups, by using the RD-Groups usage pattern of the CoRE Resource Directory (RD), as defined in Appendix A of {{I-D.ietf-core-resource-directory}}.
+It is possible for CoAP endpoints to discover application groups as well as CoAP groups, by using the RD-Groups usage pattern of the CoRE Resource Directory (RD), as defined in Appendix A of {{RFC9176}}.

 In particular, an application group can be registered to the RD, specifying the reference IP multicast address of its associated CoAP group.
 The registration of groups to the RD is typically performed by a Commissioning Tool.
 Later on, CoAP endpoints can discover the registered application groups and related CoAP group(s), by using the lookup interface of the RD.